dansandu/glyph/README.md

 # Glyph
 A simple C++ implementation of a CLR(1) parser (canonical left to right parser with one lookahead terminal).
 ## Building and deploying the project
 The project uses praline to build and deploy the project.
-Praline can be downloaded from [here](https://github.com/dansandu/praline).
+Praline can be cloned from [here](https://github.com/dansandu/praline).
 Once cloned, the project can be built and deployed using the following console command:
 ```
 praline.py deploy
 ```